 - Quick Tips for Boosting Your Business With Pinterest

 - 13 Steps to Getting Your Business Started on Pinterest

 Keeping track of what is being said about your brand, and topics related to your industry, can help you stay on top of potential customer service issues, and also help you find potential sales.
 These resources will help.

 Receive an alert each time Google adds a search result featuring your keywords.
 Set up alerts for your brand name, variations of your brand name and your main keywords.

 Use the powerful native search functionality in Twitter to find mentions of your brand.

-Understand what is being said about your branded keywords, with some additional analytics put on top.
+Understand what is being said about your branded keywords by using a brand monitoring tool, with some additional analytics to boot.